Phyllis A. Katz

-Phyllis A. Katz (born April 9, 1938) is a clinical and developmental psychologist who has spent most of her career researching how children acquire attitudes towards race and gender.
+Phyllis A. Katz (born April 9, 1938) is an American developmental and clinical psychologist known for her research on the early development of race and gender attitudes in children.
+She is the founding editor of Sex Roles: A Journal of Research and has held leadership positions within the American Psychological Association (APA) and multiple research institutions.
 In 2002, she received the American Psychological Association's Award for Distinguished Senior Career Contributions to the Public Interest.
+Her work has been widely cited in psychology, education, and public policy.

 Early life and education

 On April 9, 1938, Phyllis A. Katz was born to Alice Weiner and Martin Alberts in Brooklyn, New York.
-She grew up in Brooklyn as an only child, and attended Lincoln High School.
+She grew up in Brooklyn as an only child, and attended Abraham Lincoln High School.